- Study at Deakin

 - About Deakin

-Students may undertake Professional Experience in any manner that suits them, for example, one day per week, or a number of hours at a time.
+Students may undertake Professional Experience part-time or as a full 30-day placement.
 For this purpose, the School of Law will consider 7.5 hours as being the equivalent of one working day.

 It is not expected that there be any formal instruction for the student.
 Rather, they are expected only to be able to experience the work undertaken by those working at the placement.
 In particular, it is hoped that by working in the above outlined legal environments students will be able to experience some or all of the following:

 Some of the Professional Experience placements students have previously undertaken include: